Kaspanitz/corenotes/landingzone.md

 ## 3. [Resource Organization](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org)

 ## 4. [Network topology and connectivity](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity)
+### DDoS
+- Front Door
+  - Despite all the protection with Front Door wrt DDoS, it’s still [recommended to enable Azure DDoS Protection on the origin virtual network](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-ddos).
+DDoS Protection customers receive extra benefits such as cost protection, SLA guarantee, and access to experts from the DDoS Rapid Response Team for immediate assistance during an attack1.
+This layered approach ensures that your applications are well-protected against a wide range of potential DDoS attacks.
+    - Front Door Premium supports connecting to origins via private link.
+This removes the need for your origin to be accessed publicly3.
+Your origin can be hosted in a virtual network or hosted as a PaaS service such as Azure Web App or Azure Storage.

 ### VNET
 -  A NAT gateway is a more recommended way to provide outbound connectivity for VMs in the subnet.
   - VMs remain fully private